themeblvd/theme-blvd-layouts-to-posts/readme.txt

 = 1.0.5 - XX/XX/2018 =

+* Fixed: Styling of meta box was a bit wonky (for Theme Blvd framework 2.7+ themes).

 = 1.0.4 - 05/21/2015 =

 * Fixed: Issues with templates not showing featured area, when saved prior to Layout Builder 2.0 (for Theme Blvd framework 2.2-2.4 themes).